.

 Vanguard’s ship will sink

-Vanguard is the second-largest asset manager in the world, commanding over $8 trillion in assets under management (AUM).
+Vanguard is the second-largest asset manager in the world, commanding over $9 trillion in assets under management (AUM)*.
 It is one of the largest shareholders in nearly every public company in the U.S. With that immense power comes great responsibility, which Vanguard is evading – and it's trailing behind the rest of the financial industry.

 Leaving us high and dry

 Vanguard says that mitigating climate risk is a priority, but its corporate practices tell a very different story.
 Vanguard’s voting record, its failure to prioritize engagement with the heaviest emitters, and its pitiful number of sustainable funds reveal the truth: Vanguard is neither a safe nor a smart choice.
-It has over $300 billion invested in fossil fuels (the leading cause of climate chaos) and blindly invests in projects that harm Indigenous and frontline communities.
+It has over $400 billion* invested in fossil fuels (the leading cause of climate chaos) and blindly invests in projects that harm Indigenous and frontline communities.

 Vanguard is in deep water

-A recent report showed that Vanguard could lose at least $3 trillion by 2050 if it fails to act on the climate crisis.
-And it's falling further and further behind.
-For example, Vanguard’s environmental, social, and governance (ESG) funds represent only 0.38% of its total AUM.
+Yet Vanguard is falling further and further behind.
+For example, its environmental, social, and governance (ESG) funds represent only 0.36%* of its total AUM.
 Across the board, its climate actions lag far behind even slow-moving peers like BlackRock and State Street.

 A history of inaction on climate

-of its $8.1 trillion invested in more sustainable ESG funds
+of its $9 trillion invested in more sustainable ESG funds

 0